 Invest in New Flooring

 Re-carpet and replace tiles.
 Nothing shows wear and tear quite like the floor can.

 It can be very expensive to re-carpet your home completely, so your next best option is to have your carpet cleaned thoroughly.

 Another thing: replace tiles if you can.
-If the overall look still appeals to you, replace only the tiles that are cracked or damaged, then have the rest cleaned.
+If the overall look still appeals to you, replace only the tiles that are cracked or damaged, then give the rest a good cleaning.

-Rethink your lighting.
-Replace your old school bulbs with more energy efficient bulbs.
-These are better in the long run.
+Replace your old school light bulbs with more energy efficient light bulbs.
+These are better in the long run anyways.

 If you want to replace your light fixtures with something more modern, but not too expensive, check out the lighting department at Home Depot or Lowes for new fixtures.
 Quite often you will find great deals.

 You don’t have to replace entire kitchen cabinets; that would be too expensive.